donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++

 Distributed Fractional Frequency Reuse requires X2 interface between all eNB to be installed.
-X2 interfaces can be installed only when EPC is configured, so this FFR scheme can be used only with EPC scenarios.
+X2 interfaces can be installed only when NGC is configured, so this FFR scheme can be used only with NGC scenarios.

 With Distributed Fractional Frequency Reuse  Algorithm, eNb uses entire cell bandwidth and there can be two sub-bands: center sub-band and edge sub-band .
 Within these sub-bands UEs can be served with